kingpls/Cobblemon-The-Jazzening/README.md

 ## Regular [WIP]
 ![The logo for the regular version of the Cobblemon - The Jazzening modpack It is a Pokéball with the jazz design on its top](https://cdn.modrinth.com/data/cached_images/55815ef8361cb0742de95c7b749362efce0cb73f.png)

-The pack I would reccomend for general use, mostly containting [WIP]
+The pack I would reccomend for general use, adding on Xaero's Minimap/World Map and some flavour mods.
+Probably a better base for adding stuff onto, and should perform well on run-of-the-mill PCs.

 ## Special
 ![The logo for the special version of the Cobblemon - The Jazzening modpack It is a Pokéball with the jazz design on its top, and a yellow star on the bottom right.](https://cdn.modrinth.com/data/cached_images/d00f5b611afaf388cf160dc125db005b897b335d.png)